bartificer/programming-by-stealth/docs/pbs39.md

 ## A Challenge

 Using the HTML file in the pbs39-challenge-startingPoint folder in this instalment’s ZIP file, create a web form for entering information about a movie into a hypothetical movie database.
 I’ll leave the details of what information you want to collect, and what form elements you think would work best to collect them to you.
 Feel free to use all the different form elements we’ve learned about in the last few months – checkboxes, radio buttons, selects, and text inputs of all kinds.
-What ever form elements you choose to use, be sure to use HTML5 form validation to make your form as robust as possible.
+Whatever form elements you choose to use, be sure to use HTML5 form validation to make your form as robust as possible.

 ## Final Thoughts